Welcome to the Trail Running SA 2018 Series!

 - Position 5: 7 points

 - You must compete in at least two out of five events to qualify for overall series prizes.

 - You are allowed to run a combination of long, medium and short courses in the series.
 Your overall placing will be based on the total number of points you have earned irrespective of which course you entered.
 For example, you could do 2 short courses, 1 medium and 1 long course.

 - The points counted will be from the 4 races that awarded you the most points.

 - For events in which there are only two courses then points will be awarded for long and short courses only.

 - The age group place-getters will be the person with the most points.
 In the case of a tie, the award will be given to the person who was awarded the most points in the longest race where both people participated.

-- The overall Male and Female place-getters will be not be awarded Age Group trophies.
+- The overall Male and Female place-getters (Gender) will be removed from the Age Group points, and will not be awarded Age Group trophies.